idcargill/city-explorer/README.md

 I would like to thank the internet.

-### Build Form and Display
+### Build Form and Display API Data

 Estimate of time needed to complete: 1 hour
 Start time: 10:00pm
-Finish time:
+Finish time: 11:00pm
-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 <!-- ### Name of feature: